Mwaivictor/jumia-sales-analysis-dashboard/README.md

 **Missing values.** The dataset has genuine gaps that I documented rather than deleted:
 - **52 products have no reviews or ratings** — these are simply products no customer has reviewed yet on Jumia.
 I kept them for the pricing/discount analysis but excluded them from rating and review calculations (Excel's `AVERAGE` ignores blanks automatically).
-- **3 rows are missing the product name** but still have valid price and discount data.

-**Duplicates.** After cleaning, I checked the data block and found **no duplicate product rows** — each of the ~110 products appears once.
+**Duplicates.** After cleaning, I checked and removed the duplicated both true and false duplicates

 ## 4. Feature Engineering